John McAfee, software entrepreneur with outlaw persona, dies in prison at 75

 He was never formally charged with Faull’s death, and he explained that his decision to flee was not an admission of guilt, but rather the product of his fear that the gang suppression unit of the Belize police would torture and kill him once they had him in custody.
 Dean Barrow, then the prime minister of Belize, called Mr. McAfee “bonkers.”

 In the years after his departure from Belize, Mr. McAfee became increasingly erratic.
-In a 2013 YouTube video spoof he made on how to uninstall McAfee software — a program he claimed to have grown to detest, claiming his successors had ruined it — Mr. McAfee is identified as an “eccentric millionaire” and offered an edgy, tongue-in-cheek tutorial while setting money on fire to light his cigar, snorting fake cocaine, swearing profusely and cavorting with nubile young women.
+In a 2013 YouTube video spoof he made on how to uninstall McAfee software — a program he claimed to have grown to detest, claiming his successors had ruined it — Mr. McAfee is identified as an “eccentric millionaire” and offered an edgy, tongue-in-cheek tutorial while setting money on fire to light his cigarette, snorting fake drugs, swearing profusely and cavorting with nubile young women.

 At the end, he declares that he has found the solution to uninstalling the software.
 He stands, pulls out a pistol and shoots the laptop.

-“I’m a madman to some people because I don’t follow the normal rules,” he told ABC’s “20/20” in 2017.
+“I’m a madman to some people because I don’t follow the normal rules,” he told ABC News’s “20/20” in 2017.
 “You know, the drummer that leads me is an odd drummer, but I follow the sound.”

 For years, he had also boasted about his refusal to pay taxes, citing his libertarian belief that it is wrong to force people to do so.
 He made a quixotic run for the Libertarian Party’s nomination for the U.S. presidency in 2016.